Prominent Palestinian hunger striker dies in Israeli custody

-JERUSALEM (AP) — A high-profile Palestinian prisoner died in Israeli custody on Tuesday after a nearly three-month-long hunger strike, Israel’s prison service announced, at a time of already soaring tensions between Israel and the Palestinians.
+JERUSALEM (AP) — A high-profile Palestinian prisoner died in Israeli custody on Tuesday after a nearly three-month-long hunger strike, Israel’s prison service announced, setting off a rocket barrage from the Gaza Strip and raising fears of a further escalation.

 Khader Adnan, a leader in the militant Islamic Jihad group, had begun staging protracted hunger strikes more than a decade ago, introducing a new form of protests against Israel's mass detentions of Palestinians without charges or trials.
 On Tuesday, the 45-year-old became the first long-term hunger striker to die in Israeli custody.

-Adnan's death comes as Israel is led by its most right-wing government ever.
+Adnan's death comes as Israel is led by its most right-wing government in history.

 Prisons and Palestinian prisoners are overseen by Cabinet minister Itamar Ben-Gvir, an ultra-nationalist politician who previously tightened restrictions on the Palestinian inmates, including shortening their shower time and closing prison bakeries.